Break Bulk and Container Loading

 Better known as less-than-containerload (or LCL) shipment, break bulk shipment is the most likely option to be used by new exporters, since your first orders are likely to be small.
 This is because your customer wants to test your product in his or her market before committing to a large quantity, such as a full container load or more.
 To control the expense of small-quantity shipment, find a transport company who specializes in break bulk, goods that must be loaded individually.

 Naturally, when you are shipping a small trial order and hoping for repeat business, it will be to your advantage to control your customer's costs by getting the best rate possible.
-Also, when shipping LTL, you'll need to take extra care in packing and marking your cartons (we discuss carton marking in greater detail elsewhere on this site).
+When shipping LTL, you'll need to take extra care in packing and marking your cartons.
 Breakbulk shipments suffer from greater theft and damage.
 They are commonly packed using the following materials:

 All onboard packing aids should be recyclable or reusable.
 Use the minimum amount of material necessary to protect your product.
 Pallets, slip sheets and crates are loaded in the following manner: